How to Start or Rebuild your State/Local Council

 - Representatives from your state department of education

-- Be sure that you include a spectrum of ages and experience so that your group includes young teachers, new professionals, mid-career, those critical retired educators, and as diverse a geographic representation of your state as possible.
+Be sure to include a spectrum of ages and experiences so that your group includes pre-service and early career teachers, mid-career and master teachers, retired educators, and as diverse a geographic representation of your state as possible.

 - Establish a meeting place in a central location to invite people interested in playing an active role to a meeting.